Finite Element Analysis Toolbox

 One also has to set a reference level for the potential phi at one of the points, in order to ensure a unique solution for stationary problems without any Dirichlet/prescribed value boundary conditions.

-1. Select Add Point Constraints... from the Boundary menu.
+1. Select Add Point Constraints... from the Boundary menu, or select the Point constraints button in the Tools toolbar.

 The potential function is displayed by default.
 Open the Postprocessing settings dialog box and visualize the velocity field U as surface, contour, and arrow plots instead.